Navezjt/sd-webui-reactor/README.md

 5. Then install Insightface: `pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
 6. Enjoy!

+**IX.
+07-August Update problem**

+If after `git pull` you see the message: `Merge made by the 'recursive' strategy` and then when you check `git status` you see `Your branch is ahead of 'origin/main' by`

+Please do the next:

+Inside the folder `extensions\sd-webui-reactor` run Terminal or Console (cmd) and then:
+- `git reset f48bdf1 --hard`
+- `git pull`

+OR

+Just delete the folder `sd-webui-reactor` inside the `extensions` directory and then run Terminal or Console (cmd) and type `git clone https://github.com/Gourieff/sd-webui-reactor`

 ## Updating

 A good and quick way to check for Extensions updates: https://github.com/Gourieff/sd-webui-extensions-updater